-The fourth and last recommendation concerns the case when nothing works, i.e. when too much money entered the economy unchecked, when sustainability assessments fail, and debt repudiation is impossible.
+The fourth and last recommendation concerns the case when nothing works, i.e. when too much money entered the money unchecked, when sustainability assessments fail, and debt repudiation is impossible.
 In such a case, countries need an obligatory, international debt restructuring mechanism.
 The duty of states to progressively realize the economic, cultural, and social rights of their population requires international cooperation to solve debt crises.
 Certainly, the IMF, the World Bank, and the Paris Club have lots of experience with such situations.
 But it is difficult for them to restructure private debt at acceptable conditions.
-Any contractual mechanism for debt restructuring (such as socialled collective action clauses) has certain limits.
+Any contractual mechanism for debt restructuring (such as socalled collective action clauses) has certain limits.
 Restructuring still require a majority of creditors, and creditors are (or believe they are) under no obligation to respect the public function of a state and its role for the implementation of human rights.
 A more effective mechanism is therefore desirable.
+The IMF itself came up with a proposal to this end in 2003.72 However, it has not yet seen the light of the day.
+Such a mechanism should be in place before the next bubble of debt in the Global South bursts.
+As state above, chances are that it may burst soon.

-See Matthias Goldmann, The Move towards Transparency in Fiscal Policy, https://papers.ssrn.com/sol3/papers.cfm?abstract\id=2226879.
+71 See Matthias Goldmann, The Move towards Transparency in Fiscal Policy, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2226879.